 Faringdon's landmark building rising over 100ft on Folly Hill.
 It offers a wonderful view across the area and is open on certain dates.
 Further information can be found on the Faringdon Community website.

 Cotswold Wildlife Park

 Located near Burford, 14 miles from Shrivenham, Cotswold Wildlife Park is set in 160 acres of parkland and gardens around a listed Victorian Manor House.
 You may choose to wander around Cotswolds gardens, through acres of parkland at one of the Cotswold stone historic houses, or set off down a glorious avenue of trees at one of the Cotswolds two arboreta.
 Explore quintessential villages of honey-coloured stone; take in splendid market towns; visit some of the country’s greatest palaces and country houses; marvel at the natural world in acclaimed reserves, walk through breath-taking landscapes along historic trails; or make a splash in our own lake-land area - a truly unforgettable experience.
-See the website for further details.
+Visit the Cotswolds website for further details.

-Lydiard House & Country Park
+Lydiard House and Country Park

 Set on the western edge of Swindon, Lydiard Park is a beautiful 260-acre 18th century parkland open all year round.
 As well as visiting the house and grounds, there are many fun, interactive events and days out for both adults and children.
 More information is available on the Lydiard Park website.